-Like many financial advisors I generally suggest to most clients that they maximize their contributions to their company’s retirement plan.
-But what if your organization’s plan is lousy?
-Lousy could mean poor investment choices, high expenses, or low or no company contributions.
+Most people should maximize their contributions to their company’s retirement plan.
+But what if your organization’s 401(k) plan is lousy?
+Lousy could mean poor investment choices, high expenses or low or no company contributions.

-Here are a few tips to help you make the best of a lackluster 401(k) plan:
+Here are a few tips to help you make the most of a lousy 401(k) plan.

 Find the best funds in the plan

 Even in the worst plans that I’ve seen there are usually a couple of funds that are decent.
 Consider focusing your investments in those few funds.
 It is always important to consider outside investments when allocating your 401(k), but in this situation it’s absolutely critical.
 You will need to allocate outside accounts such as a spouse’s retirement plan, IRAs, and taxable brokerage accounts in harmony with your 401(k) to ensure that your overall portfolio is properly allocated.
 You will also need to take this total portfolio approach when rebalancing.